Joshua Tree to Death Valley Road Trip: 19 Key Stops & Routing

 Share this Joshua Tree to Death Valley drive on Pinterest:

-2 thoughts on “Joshua Tree to Death Valley Road Trip: 19 Key Stops & Routing”
+2 thoughts on “Joshua Tree to Death Valley Road Trip: 19 Key Stops & Scenic Routing”

 1. Hi!
 Just wanted to let you know: the world’s biggest thermometer is in Baker not Tecopa, it’s called the Mojave National Preserve.
 Lost Horse Mine trail is 6.8 miles total, and it’s dispersed camping not disbursed. 🙂 Some other feedback might be to remind people of Leave No Trace.
 Thanks!